4709th Air Defense Wing: History

-In February 1953, another major reorganization of ADC activated Air Defense Groups (Air Def Gp) at ADC bases with dispersed fighter squadrons.
+In February 1953, another major reorganization of ADC activated air defense groups at ADC bases with dispersed fighter squadrons.
 These groups were assigned to the wing and assumed direct control of the fighter squadrons at those bases, as well as support squadrons to carry out their role as the USAF host organizations at the bases.
-As a result of this reorganization, the 568th ABG was redesignated the 568th Air Def Gp and assumed control of the fighter squadrons at McGuire., and the 4700th Air Base Group at Sewart was redesignated the 4700th Air Defense Group and was assigned the 330 FIS.
+As a result of this reorganization, the 568th Air Base Group was redesignated the 568th Air Defense Group and assumed control of the fighter squadrons at McGuire, and the 4700th Air Base Group at Sewart was redesignated the 4700th Air Defense Group and was assigned the 330th Squadron.
 A new unit, the 519th Air Defense Group, activated to command the squadrons at Suffolk County.
-The reorganization also resulted in the wing adding the radar detection, control and warning mission, and it was assigned two Aircraft Control & Warning Squadrons (AC&W Sq) to perform this mission.
+The reorganization also resulted in the wing adding the radar detection, control and warning mission, and it was assigned two aircraft control & warning squadrons to perform this mission.

-In July 1954, McGuire AFB transferred from ADC to Military Air Transport Service and its 1611th Air Transport Wing, which assumed base support functions from the inactivating 568th Air Def Gp.
-As a result of the group's inactivation, the 2nd FIS and 5th FIS once again reported directly to the wing.
+In July 1954, McGuire transferred from ADC to Military Air Transport Service and its 1611th Air Transport Wing, which assumed base support functions from the inactivating 568th Group.
+As a result of the group's inactivation, the 2nd and 5th Fighter-Interceptor Squadrons once again reported directly to the wing.